unicode-org/message-format-wg/spec/formatting.md

 The result of _option resolution_ MUST be a (possibly empty) mapping of string identifiers to values;
-that is, errors MAY be emitted, but such errors cannot be fatal.
+that is, errors MAY be emitted, but such errors MUST NOT be fatal.
 This mapping can be empty.

 ### Markup Resolution